Mastering JavaScript Operators: A Complete Guide with Examples

 Quick Tips & Best Practices#

-1. Prefer === / !== over == / != to avoid surprises from type coercion.
+1. Equality — Prefer === and !== over == and != to avoid unexpected type coercion.

-2. Use ?? for defaulting nullish values (null or undefined).
-Use || when you also want to treat 0, "", false as fallbacks.
+2. Default values — Use ?? when you only want to handle null or undefined.
+Use || if you also want to treat 0, "", or false as fallbacks.

 Conclusion#